aws/aws-xray-sdk-node/packages/koa/README.md

       res.render('index');
     });

-    app.use(xrayExpress.closeSegment());   //Required at the end of your routes / first in error handling routes
+    app.use(xrayKoa.closeSegment());   //Required at the end of your routes / first in error handling routes